geez0219/website-ng/README.md

 * to set project `gcloud config set project <project ID>`

 ### Elastic Beanstalk

-1. run build by `npm run build:ssr`
-2. compress `dist` folder and `package.json` into a zip file
+1. compress `dist` folder and `package.json` into a zip file
-3. upload the zip file to EBS.
+2. upload the zip file to EBS.

 ## Running unit tests